 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Many times we adopt pets because we’re struggling ourselves, and we need that companionship.
 During the pandemic, or during other difficult times in your life, you often hear, ‘This pet got me through such a difficult part of life.’
 That emotional connection to your pet is so vital.”

 Dealing With the Loss of a Pet: Why Is It So Painful?

 Given how much comfort pets bring, it’s understandable that losing them can be emotionally devastating.
+It can bring on physical symptoms, too.
 “Our animals become a part of our family,” says Dr. Sullivan.
 “They provide unconditional love and support, which is something that people don’t get from a lot of different places.”

 As an example, she cites how excited pets often are to see you when you return home after being away.
 “It doesn’t matter if you’ve been gone for two hours or two days, the way that they greet you is just so beautiful,” says Dr. Sullivan.
 “It’s like you’re their world.”

 Losing this unconditional love is understandably very difficult.
 “As humans, we need to feel that love and connection and to know that something views you in such a special way,” she adds.
 “That’s why it becomes so painful when we lose our animals.”

 Understandably, it’s perfectly normal that grieving the loss of a pet from euthanasia can be much more difficult.
 “We want to see a pet death occur naturally, when they are at a ripe old age,” she says.
 “But part of the problem is their lives are so short.
 You never get enough time with your pet.”